verrazzano/docs/content/en/docs/setup/customizing/ociLoadBalancerIPs.md

         value: "10Mbps"
 ```

-### Using PRIVATE ip addresses with LoadBalancer
+### Using PRIVATE IP address with load balancer

-At the time of installation Verrazzano allows users to customize the ip address of load balancers created.
+At installation, Verrazzano lets you customize the IP address of the load balancers created.

-For example, setting up NGINX to have a PRIVATE load balancer ip while the Istio load balancer is assigned a PUBLIC ip:
+For example, setting up NGINX to have a PRIVATE load balancer IP address while the Istio load balancer is assigned a PUBLIC IP address:

 ```yaml
 apiVersion: install.verrazzano.io/v1alpha1